gwallison/query-FF/User_guide.md

-The **query-FF** project is a set of functions designed to facilitate the extraction and analysis of data from the **open-FF** project to give users access to FracFocus data that has bee organized and cleaned.
+The **query-FF** project is a set of functions designed to facilitate the extraction and analysis of data from the **open-FF** project to give users access to FracFocus data that has been organized and cleaned.
 See the [description of the open-FF project](https://frackingchemicaldisclosure.wordpress.com/).

 ## Quick Start
 - **Signup at CodeOcean for an account.**  Currently, all users are given at least one hour